TEIC/website/README.md

 # The TEI-C website source

 This repository contains the sources for the TEI website and the configuration to run it locally if you need to.
-If you are editing the website's content, you will only need to be focused on the contents of the `src/` directory, which is laid out like this:
+If you are editing the website's content, you will only need to be focused on the contents of the `src/` directory, which is laid out something like this:

 ```txt
 src